MonaSolutions/MonaServer/doc/installation.rst

 First follow the `LuaJIT installation`_ steps.

 If your Unix system includes a package manager you can quickly install OpenSSL_.
-The package is usually named *libssl-dev*.
+The package is usually named *libssl-dev* (or *openssl-devel*).

-.. warning:: You need to use the *-dev* version to get the header files required during Mona compilation.
+.. warning:: You need to use the *-dev* (or *-devel*) version to get the header files required during Mona compilation.

 To build Mona: